tapaswenipathak/Internship/README.md

 You should know the local language, should be decent in talking, energetic, fearless.

 You would be collecting information from police stations, courts, NGOs, restricted areas, villages.
 Every intern per locality assigned information collected would be given a 9k stipend, negotiable.
 You would be remibursed for cycle commute.
+If you like travelling in remote areas in your city, I will be funding the travel as well.
 Any Indian government permission required would be on me.

 I am hiring people from remote areas, please help me in reaching out people who live in remote areas by letting the people you know, know.